 - Equipment divisions: only the Recurve and Compound equipment divisions are accepted (Compound Unlimited, Barebow, etc, do not qualify for this program)

-- Gender divisions: both Male and Female athletes qualify
+- Gender divisions: both Men and Women athletes qualify

 - Level of Competition: the archer should be following the “Train to Compete” and/or “Shoot to Excel” stages of the Long Term Archer Development model (LTAD), which can be found on the Administration page.

-- Coach: The archer should be training with a coach with a minimum certification of Instructor of Intermediate / Level 2.
-Any athlete who is not currently working with a coach and would like to be can contact BC Archery for assistance with finding one in your area.
+- Coach: The archer should be training with a coach with a minimum certification of Instructor of Intermediate.
+Any athlete who is not currently working with a coach and would like to be can contact BC Archery for assistance with finding one in your area. (working with a certified coach will be a program requirement in 2024)

-- Potential to be chosen to the Provincial team attending the Nationals, and therefore eligible for financial assistance through the BC Archery Association National Team funding
+- Potential to be chosen to the Provincial team attending the Nationals, and therefore eligible for financial assistance through the BC Archery Performance Team funding

 - If not selected to the Performance TEAM and attend Nationals, by being a member of the BCPP you may be eligible for financial assistance through the Athlete Funding program.